fidian/acss-live/README.md

         // Values that you could use as shorthands in rules.
 This is a great
         // way to define your color palette.
 These are NOT the same as CSS
         // variables.
+CSS variables are actually better because they allow
-You would use them like the following classes:
+        // theming and overrides more easily.
+You would use them like the
-        // Bgc(buttonColor) Bgc(buttonColorHover):h
+        // following classes: // Bgc(buttonColor) Bgc(buttonColorHover):h
         values: {
             buttonColor: "#0a95ff",
             buttonColorHover: "#0074cc"